Payroll Year-End Practices and Procedures Checklist

 Preparing for year-end is actually a year-long process; the process does not start in January and end in March.
 By taking a long-view approach to year-end, employers will find that preparing Forms W-2 and 1099-MISC will not be overwhelming and time consuming.

-The PATH Act also creates a safe harbor that protects an employer that fails to file correct Forms W-2 or 1099-MISC, or fails to provide an employee or independent contractor with a correct form.
+The PATH Act also creates a safe harbor, or an exception, that protects an employer that fails to file correct Forms W-2 or 1099-MISC, or fails to provide an employee or independent contractor with a correct form.
 Under the safe harbor, unless an employee or independent contractor specifically requests a corrected form (Form W-2c or a corrected Form 1099-MISC), an employer will not be penalized if an otherwise correctly completed form contains a de minimis error.
 For this purpose, a de minimis error does not exceed $100, or, for errors in tax withholding, $25.
 This new safe harbor is effective for Forms W-2 and 1099-MISC that are required to be filed in 2017.

 In addition, the PATH Act requires an employer to include an employee's "identifying number," instead of a Social Security number (SSN), on Form W-2.
 This change will permit the IRS to publish regulations that will require or permit an employer to truncate the employee's SSN on his or her Form W-2.
 An employer may already truncate a payee's SSN on Form 1099-MISC.